Search

 Start with a leisurely breakfast and enjoy the beauty of your surroundings before heading out on a day of adventure or relaxation.

-Today you can join your guide for another marine excursion or explore on your own by stand up paddle board or kayak.
+Today you can join your guide for another excursion or explore on your own by stand up paddle board or kayak.
 Ocean swimming is another option as the area is home to some of the warmest Pacific waters north of Mexico.

 Enrich your experience by taking advantage of the unique cultural activities available at the resort: listen to traditional Indigenous stories, take a guided forest hike into an ancient western red cedar grove, learn cedar weaving or forage in the ocean.